 Conversely, I have seen a person with a really great case and they are not able to settle their case and/or lose at trial because they come off as nasty, disrespectful, or otherwise as a bad person.
 It is legal realism at its finest: “people will do good things for people that they like and bad things to people that they do not like.
 So do yourself a favor, be cool as a cucumber during your deposition.
 As soon as you lose your cool, you will get into big trouble down the road.

 In sum, performing at a deposition boils down to these three ground rules.
 There are other guidelines to follow for specific cases, which you will want to talk to your attorney about but these ground rules apply in every case without fail.
-The other guidelines are fact-specific and depend on whether your case was a car accident, slip and fall, medical malpractice, product defect, trip and fall, or premise liability action.
+The other guidelines are fact-specific and depend on whether your personal injury case was a car accident, slip and fall, medical malpractice, product defect, trip and fall, or premise liability action.